Puberphonia: Indirect voice therapy

 Indirect treatment options for puberphonia focus on creating an environment where direct treatment options will be more effective.
-Counselling, performed by the S-LP, a psychologist, or counsellor, can help patients identify the psychological factors that contribute to their disorder and give them tools to address those factors directly.
+Counselling, performed by the SLP, a psychologist, or counsellor, can help patients identify the psychological factors that contribute to their disorder and give them tools to address those factors directly.
 Patients may also be educated about good vocal hygiene and how their behaviour could have long term effects on their voice.

 Audiovisual feedback

 In puberphonia, the use of audiovisual feedback allows the patient to observe graphic and numerical representations of their voice and pitch.
 This allows the patient to determine an ideal pitch range based on normative data on age and gender, and incrementally work through speech tasks while working in that desired pitch range.
 As the patient improves, speech tasks progress to become more natural, involving tasks such as reciting automatic information, to reading, to spontaneous speech and conversation.
 Incorporating audiovisual feedback in speech and voice therapies has been successful in intervention by improving motivation and guidance.